The programme is currently open to new applications for 2026/27, and the current application window will be closed from 1 May 2026.

 Employment options

-GPs accepted on to the programme may choose whether to undertake the programme as an educational placement or whilst employed as a GP by a practice.
+GPs approved to join the programme may choose whether to undertake a period of clinical supervision as an educational placement or whilst employed as a GP by a practice.

 This supervision would usually be provided as part of a clinical placement within a training practice.
 During which time you would be eligible for a monthly bursary of £4,000 per month, whole time equivalent (WTE).